masinde70/TheJourneyToDataScience/README.md

   * Regression -> Predicting a continuous-valued attribute associated with an object
   * Clustering -> Automatic grouping of similar objects into sets
   * Dimensionality reduction -> Reducing the number of random variables to consinder
+  * Model selection -> Comparing, validating and choosing parameters and models.

 # DeepLearning
 When you hear the term deep learning, just think of a large deep neural net.
 Deep